Table of Contents

-The liver as reservoir and energy supplier
+The liver is a nutrient reservoir and energy supplier

-During fastening periods, when there is a lack of glucose, the liver manages to convert glycogen into glucose via the hormone glucagon and releases it into the bloodstream.
-The storage space for glycogen in the liver is limited though.
-It usually does not last for longer than 24 hours without food intake.
+During fasting periods, in the absence of glucose, the liver converts glycogen into glucose with the help of the hormone glucagon and releases it into the bloodstream.
+The glycogen stores in the liver usually do not last for longer than 24 hours without food intake.

-If the glucose reserves are depleted and despite a feeling of hunger no food intake is following, hepatocytes initiate the process of gluconeogenesis with the help of glucogenic amino acids.
-Fructose and galactose can also get transformed into glucose.
+If the glucose reserves are depleted and in the absence of food intake, hepatocytes initiate the process of gluconeogenesis using glucogenic amino acids.
+Fructose and galactose are also transformed into glucose.